dollbur/dollbur/README.md

 brother to me.
 I WOULD RATHERDIEEEEEthan like tombur. i make jokes about it, but that doesn't mean that i personally like it.
 PLEASE!!!!! don't spread rumours around that i like that stuff.

-i love my boyfriend + friends !! they're the best u see? yea? ૮ • ﻌ - ა
+i love my friends !! they're the best u see? yea? ૮ • ﻌ - ა

 [![header](tumblr_16addfa05d4eb55bc220480c49018d9b_710b670f_2048.png)]()